Wireframing: The Essential Guide for UI/UX Designers

 Wireframing: The Essential Guide for UI/UX Designers - Clay

 Wireframing is a handy tool for web designers, developers, and product managers.
-It helps to create a visual representation of the structure and flow of a website before making it in code.
+It helps to create a visual representation of the structure and flow of a website with just a few clicks, much like an architectural blueprint allows architects to visualize and plan building construction before actual development begins.

 You can save time, money, and energy by ensuring that all stakeholders are on the same page about what should be included on the site before investing too much into UI/UX design development.
 This guide will provide an overview of wireframing basics so you can start quickly and easily.